Alexis Gray-Lawson: USA Basketball

 Gray-Lawson was named a member of the team representing the U.S. at the 2009 World University Games held in Belgrade, Serbia.
 The team won all seven games to earn the gold medal.
 Gray-Lawson averaged 7.9 points per game and 4.3 rebounds per game.

+Professional career

-WNBA career
+WNBA

-Gray-Lawson was selected the third round of the 2010 WNBA Draft (30th overall) by the Washington Mystics.
+Gray-Lawson was selected the third round of the 2010 WNBA draft (30th overall) by the Washington Mystics.
 She was cut prior to the season.
 The Phoenix Mercury signed Gray-Lawson to a training camp contract and she would make the team.
 She played in 27 games with the Mercury, scoring her first WNBA career points on June 24, 2011, in Atlanta.

 International career

 Gray-Lawson went to play for Samsun Basketbol in the Turkish Women's League during the 2010-2011 off-season after she was waived by the Washington Mystics.
-For her second year overseas, following her rookie season with the WNBA she is playing in Israel with H. R. Le-Zion for 2011-2012.
+For her second year overseas, following her rookie season with the WNBA she is playing in Israel with H. R. Le-Zion for 2011–2012.